-New Development proposals which result in the loss of named facilities (below) in the village must demonstrate that they will provide an equal or better facility within an appropriate location within the village in compensation.
+New Development proposals which result in the loss of named facilities in the village must demonstrate that they will provide an equal or better facility within an appropriate location within the village in compensation.
 Schemes which provide contributions to make improvements to these named facilities will be looked on favourably.
 These facilities are:

 - The Crown Pub

 - Howard Primary School

-- St Peter's Church and The Avenue
+- St Peter's Church

 - Village Hall

 - Social Club,

-- Cricket Ground
+- Cricket Pitch

 - Sports Field

 - Playground

 - Walled Garden and its associated surroundings

-- 5.14.
-The community has identified a need to retain certain named facilities within the village and prevent them from being converted to residential, so that the vital functions of these facilities for the village are maintained. - 5.15.
-Retaining key community facilities will benefit the long term economic and social sustainability of the village.
-See also list of projects within the Community Infrastructure Levy (CIL) list within the appendix, which relative contributions could also be delivered towards - 5.16.
-These facilities are also important in the value to the character of the village that they provide.
+5.15.
+The community has identified a need to retain certain named facilities within the village and prevent them from being converted to residential, so that the vital functions of these facilities for the village is maintained.
+In doing so, the economic and social sustainability of the village will benefit.